 Last Updated on

 Have you ever been to the southernmost tip of India?
-I have.
+I’m talking about visiting Kanyakumari… I have.

-It’s where Gandhi’s ashes were released.
-It’s where the Indian Sea, Bay of Bengal and Arabian Sea swap tides.
+Sea shell souvenir vendors line the beach sidewalk, Indian pilgrims beach bathing and airing saris out to dry while overlooking the sea… visiting Kanyakumari you feel a spiritual vibe, both reverent and beachy.
+Kanyakumari is where Gandhi’s ashes were released and where the Indian Sea, Bay of Bengal and Arabian Sea swap tides.
 It’s got a gigantic statue of a famous Tamil poet, Tiruvalluvar, standing out of the waters as regal as the Statue of Liberty.

 With my yoga pal, Chiaki, we boarded the local bus in Trivandrum and rode out.
 Half a day, two bus stations and a bus blaring with Bollywood music videos later,… we rolled into Kanyakumari at night.
-To tell you the truth, the town is small enough to see the main attractions in 3/4 of a day.
+We lodged near the southernmost tip overlooking Kanyakumari beach and that was the main area we explored the next day.

 Kanyakumari Travel Guide: